gatherspiel/.github/profile/README.md

 # Guidelines for architecture

 ## Decoupling
-Decoupling different parts of the application is important to maintain flexibility in the technolgies we use.
+Decoupling different parts of the application is important to maintain flexibility in the technologies used.
 There are many factors determining the technologies we should use, and we can't predict all of them in advance.

-It is possible that users may ask for a feature that isn't supported by the technolgy that is used, or it is determined that a technology used does not make sense with the scalability requirements.
+It is possible that users may ask for a feature that isn't supported by the technology that is used, or it is determined that a technology used does not make sense with the scalability requirements.
 There might also be some roadblock we discover.

 It is possible that users may ask for a feature that is not supported